Morwenn/cpp-sort/docs/Writing-a-sorter.md

 Someday, you might want to use a specific sorting algorithm that does not exist in **cpp-sort** (there are plenty of those) but still benefit from the tools available in this library.
 In order to do so, you would have to wrap such an algorithm into a sorter.
-In this tutorial, we will see the quirks involved in writing a good sorter to wrap a sorting algorithm.
-Writing a basic sorter is easy, but getting everything right to the details might be a bit tricky from time to time.
-This guide should help you to make the good choices (well, at least I hope so).
+In this tutorial, we will learn the quirks involved in writing a good sorter to wrap a sorting algorithm.
+Writing a basic sorter is easy, but getting everything right to the details can be a bit tricky from time to time.
+This guide intends to make you aware of those subtleties, and hopefully help you write good sorters.

 *This tutorial is mostly a collection of good practice, tips, and design considerations.
-For a full step-by-step tutorial to write a sorter, you can read [Writing a `bubble_sorter`][writing-a-bubble-sorter].*
+For a step-by-step tutorial to write a sorter, you can read [Writing a `bubble_sorter`][writing-a-bubble-sorter].*

 ## Which kind of sorter

 Writing a proper **cpp-sort**-compatible sorter generally implies some familiarity with library's [nomenclature][library-nomenclature]: each term of art might imply design decisions and tricky things to take into account.
 These terms of art can be converted into a series of questions to answer before designing a sorter:
-* Is it a *fixed-size sorter*?
-Is it meant to sort a collection of arbitrary size or a fixed number of values?
 * Which *category of iterators* does it work with?
 Can it be used to sort an `std::forward_list`?
 * Does it implement a *comparison sort*?
 Does it handle arbitrary comparison functions?
-* If it is a comparison sorter, does it handle *projections* too?
+* Otherwise, does it handle *projections*?
 * Is it a *type-specific sorter*?
 If so, which types does it work with?
 * Is it *stable*?
 If not, does it have an obvious stable variant?
 * Is it a *stateful sorter* or is it a *stateless sorter*?
+* What does it return?
+* Is it a *fixed-size sorter*?
+Is it meant to sort a collection of arbitrary size or a fixed number of values?
 * Is it a *buffered sorter*?
 Can it take advantage of a buffer of any size to improve performance?

 This tutorial describes what should be taken into account when writing a sorter, depending on the answers given to the questions above.
-Some things are obvious, some are not, some may be a bit too clever in the end.
-If something ever seems too clever, not obvious enough or outright broken - or simply if you think that it could use a bit more detail -, don't hesitate to submit an issue.
+Some things are obvious, others less so, some may arguably be a bit too clever in the end.
+If something ever seems too clever, not obvious enough or outright broken - or simply if you think that it could use a bit more detail -, don't hesitate to open an issue.

 ## The most basic sorter